How HR Staff Has to Think About Issues

 If the employee is an hourly or nonexempt employee, employers have to take into account paid travel time, plus hours worked at the trade show.
 When an employee is eligible for over-time, these regulations apply even on the road.

 (This is one of the theories about why nonexempt employees are so rarely asked to travel for customer events and training.
 The government regulations make their attendance cost prohibitive–or at least–a pain in the behind to account for and pay by employers.
 And, as much as these rules may inhibit the utilization of and career growth of hourly employees, HR sympathies are with the employers.)

 Considerations for the HR Decision about Trade Show Policy

 The next problem that HR needs to consider, in this case, is that many employees travel frequently for trade show and other company events.
 A decision made, in this case, has far-reaching ramifications for the employer and decisions about other employee requests in the future.

 Does HR really want to make these decisions on a case-by-case basis?
 At what point does work end and vacation begin?
 When the trade show ends at 4 p.m. on Wednesday?

-When the last plane leaves for the employee’s home city on Wednesday evening?
+When does the last plane leave for the employee’s home city on Wednesday evening?
 What if there is no plane on Wednesday?
 How much documentation and research will HR have to require in the future from other employees to ensure that company time off accounting decisions are consistent and fair?

 At some point, HR has to determine that a decision in favor of allowing this employee to use Thursday as a vacation day has too many ramifications for similar requests in the future.
 The employee will feel understandably unhappy.